kartonfarkas/api_docs/source/suite/external_events/external_event_list.rst

 Querying Available External Events
 ==================================

-Lists all existing external events and their data (i.e. name and ID), which can then be used to send emails or initiate Automation Center programs.
+Lists all existing external events and their data (i.e. name and ID), which can then be used to send emails or trigger Automation Center programs.

 Endpoint
 --------